-A note from the City of Tavares Fire Chief;
+A note from the City of Tavares Fire Chief

-The City of Tavares Fire Department is a career department with 25 professionals providing “round-the-clock” fire and life safety protection to the residents and guests of our beautiful city.
-Twenty-two of our personnel are assigned to the Operations Division, and work the typical 3 Shift (24-hour “on duty” / 48-hour “off”) fire department schedule.
+The City of Tavares Fire Department is a career department with 26 professionals providing “round-the-clock” fire and life safety protection to the residents and guests of our beautiful city.
+Twenty-five of our personnel are assigned to the Operations Division, and work the typical 3 Shift (24-hour “on duty” / 48-hour “off”) fire department schedule.
 Each of our 3 Operational Shifts has a Battalion Chief assigned as the shift commander and highest-ranking officer on that Shift.
 Three of our personnel (the Fire Chief, our Fire Marshal / Fire Safety Inspector, and our Administrative Officer) are assigned to the Administrative Division, and keep regular Monday through Friday business hours.

 Working out of two fire stations, we respond to over 4,000 requests for service every year.
 Those responses include fires, emergency medical service calls, automatic and manual fire alarms, automobile collisions, smoke investigations, water rescues, natural cover fires, and weather emergencies.

 Tavares Fire Department provides emergency medical care to the sick and injured at the Advanced Life Support (ALS) level.
 This service is provided through our firefighters who are also trained and licensed by the State of Florida as Paramedics and/or Emergency Medical Technicians.
 Through an agreement with Lake Emergency Medical Services, we respond jointly with their ambulances to medical emergencies, and render emergency medical care to the sick and injured.
 Lake EMS provides our medical direction and operational protocol through the Medical Director.